aws-samples/sample-optimizing-multimodal-search-using-the-twelvelabs-embed-api-and-amazon-opensearch-service/README.md

   - Combined multimodal search

 - **Scalable Architecture**
-  - Serverless deployment on AWS
+  - Deployment with Amazon OpenSearch Service on AWS
-  - Vector storage and indexing with OpenSearch
+  - Vector storage and indexing with Amazon OpenSearch
   - Integration with Twelve Labs

 ## Prerequisites